Hydroponic Gardening For Beginners - The Definitive Guide

 - Hard to clean.

-Like Perlite, it's a mined material that made from expanded pebbles under extreme heat.
+Like Perlite, it's a mined material that is made from expanded pebbles under extreme heat.
 It is often used in combination with perlite because of its poor drainage capacity.

 - Great moisture and nutrient retention capacity.

 Starter plugs are made from organic materials like peat moss and other bioadhesive.
 This material is perfect for seed germination and plant propagation.
 It's very easy to transplant to a hydroponic system.

 - Great for seedlings, and propagation phase.

 - Only used for seedlings, or cloning.